fit-r2lab/rhubarbe/README.md

 ## P1 : known bugs for production

-* **monitor logs still in `rhubarbe.log`**
-  * to find out where exactly : `find / -name rhubarbe.log | xargs ls -lart`

-  * apparently when ran from cron this ends up in `/root/fitsophia/rhubarbe.log`

-* check that the previous monitor is down as expected (Done?)
-* check that rhubarbe-save is connected to the authorization system
 * test, test, test...

 ## for deployment (P2)

+* play with the REST interface about leases
+  * check that users can use their certificate to do write (PUT, UPDATE) actions
+  * configure the unique `omf_sfa` resource name in `rhubarbe.conf`
+  * rlease --auth-check : do we have the testbed at that time ? until when ?
+  * improve current display for leases (sort by date; use curses ?)
+  * provide a simple tool to **get a lease** if nobody else uses the testbed at that time.

 * fix issues with empty leases being displayed in the onelab portal -> Loic

 * some other commands (wait, status, etc...) should issue a warning when not authorized
 * rhubarbe leases seems broken, and not sure if owners are properly displayed

 ## nice to have (P3)

-* would be really cool if the authorization system could actually (propose to)  **get the lease** if nobody else uses the testbed at that time.
-  * need to do simple tests using the omf-generated certificate; will that alow to authenticate at the REST API and create the lease ?
-  * in which case we'll most likely need to configure the resource name...

 * robustify ensure_reset ? (fit04)
     if a node is still answering ping right after it was reset, then it is exhibiting the oblivion issue, so it needs to be turned off; maybe repeatedly so.